kercheval/GradleCMPlugin/README.md

 ###Build Version Examples

-To prevent the version from auto incrementing so that the version reflects the last tag value (rather than the 'next' version).
+*Example 1* To prevent the version from auto incrementing so that the version reflects the last tag value (rather than the 'next' version).

 ```